jonjonsonjr/test-docs/README.md

 CCL also provides an API for you to remove your custom data channel (`removeDataChannel()`), but does the appropriate clean up for you when you disconnect from a device.
 Refer to the library's JavaDoc for documentation on these APIs and callbacks.
-Note that you would need to have a custom receiver to be able to send and receive messages using your custom namespace.
+Note that you need a custom receiver to send and receive messages using your custom namespace.

 ## Support for data-centric applications

 If you are working with an application that is mainly data-centric and needs one or more custom data channels but no media data channel, you can initialize and use a different class in the library, the `DataCastManager`.
-This class is the equivalent of the `VideoCastManager` and behaves similarly when you are setting it up.
+This class is equivalent to the `VideoCastManager` and behaves similarly when you are setting it up.

 To initialize this class, call the following method: